LicensePro

 How to Apply: Step-by-Step

-Check San Francisco Zoning Requirements
+Check San Francisco zoning requirements

 Collect all necessary paperwork including proof of ownership or landlord authorization, primary-residence affidavit (where required), life-safety inspection (smoke alarms, egress, extinguishers).
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Need Help With Your STR Permit in San Francisco?